tvpollet/tvpollet.github.io/_pages/thesis_topics.md

 These could be good candidates:

+* [Do men say I love you sooner than women do?](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.261.3856&rep=rep1&type=pdf).
+Study 1 and Study 2 are likely good candidates.
 * Does the receptacle influence the perceived flavour of a drink? [https://link.springer.com/article/10.1186/2044-7248-3-3](https://link.springer.com/article/10.1186/2044-7248-3-3).
 We would only aim to replicate the US sample in the UK.
 This study can be run online.
 * Does the colour of the mug influence the taste of the coffee? [https://link.springer.com/article/10.1186/2044-7248-3-10](https://link.springer.com/article/10.1186/2044-7248-3-10).
 Study 2 seems a good candidate.
 * Dressed for Sex: Red as a Female Sexual Signal in Humans. [https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0034607#s2](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0034607#s2) Experiment 1 seems a good candidate.